SahilRamdoss/ChessAI/README.md

 # Chess AI

-This is a chess game where players can play against each other or better, they can play against the AI.
-The AI will have different levels: Adpative, Beginner, Intermediate, Advanced and Impossible, where a player can test his chess skills against this adaptive opponent.
-Be careful though, the opponent can trash talk you real bad when you are losing!
+This is a chess game where players can play in 1 v/s 1 multiplayer mode or even better, try beating the AI bot.
+Be careful though, the AI has 1000000 elo!
+Beating it is more difficult than beating Magnus Carlsen, no cap.

 ## 🧩Dependencies